-Summary Recovery of Incentive Compensation (Clawback Policy) Under the Company's Policy of Recovery of Incentive Compensation, or "clawback" policy, the Company may seek to recover certain annual performance-based incentive compensation granted to executives in the event the Company is required to restate its financial results for any of the three most recent fiscal years completed after March 3, 2010, other than a restatement due to changes in accounting principles or applicable law.
-In March 2014, the clawback policy was amended to include all incentive-based equity compensation granted after the date of the amendment.
-Policy on Short Sales, Derivatives and Hedging Pursuant to our Policy on Short Sales, Derivative Transactions and Hedging, no employee of the Company may engage in short sales of Company securities, purchases or sales of puts, calls or other derivative securities based on Company securities, or purchases of financial instruments that are designed to hedge or offset any decrease in the market value of Company securities.
-Anti-Pledging Policy In December 2015, we adopted a Policy on Pledging of Company Stock that prohibits our Directors and senior executives from pledging or otherwise encumbering our equity securities as collateral for indebtedness, including holding shares in a margin or similar account that would subject our equity securities to margin calls.
-CEO Employment Agreement Our Chief Executive Officer has an employment agreement that stipulates severance terms if he were to be terminated by the Company other than for cause.
+Summary Under our Policy of Recovery of Incentive Compensation, or "clawback" policy, we may seek to recover certain annual performance based incentive compensation (including incentive-based equity compensation) granted to our executives in the event we are required to restate our financial results for any of the three most recent fiscal years completed after March 3, 2010, other than a restatement due to changes in accounting principles or applicable law.
+Pursuant to our Policy on Short Sales, Derivative Transactions and Hedging, no employee of the Company may engage in short sales of our securities, purchases or sales of puts, calls or other derivative securities based on our securities, or purchases of financial instruments that are designed to hedge or offset any decrease in the market value of our securities.
+We maintain a Policy on Pledging of Company Stock that prohibits our Directors and senior executives from pledging or otherwise encumbering our equity securities as collateral for indebtedness, including holding shares in a margin or similar account that would subject our equity securities to margin calls.
+Our Chief Executive Officer has an employment agreement that stipulates severance terms if he were to be terminated by the Company other than for cause.
 Cause is defined in the employment agreement as willful, material misconduct, gross negligence in the performance of his duties on behalf of the Company, or a breach of his invention and non-disclosure agreement or non-compete agreement with the Company.
-Change in Control Agreements Each of the named executive officers and certain other executives has a change in control agreement with the Company.
-The purpose of these agreements is to ensure that these executives act in the best interest of stockholders before, during and after any change in control transaction by providing them with security in the event their employment is terminated or materially changed following a change in control.
-The agreements generally provide a lump sum payment of salary and bonus, and the payment of benefits for two years (or three years in the case of the Chief Executive Officer), following a qualifying termination.
-The agreements also provide for immediate vesting of equity awards in the event of a change in control followed by a qualifying termination.
-The change in control agreements renew annually unless the Company provides notice of its intent not to renew.
+Each of the named executive officers and certain other executives has a change in control agreement with the Company.
+The purpose of these agreements is to provide strong incentives for these executives to act in the best interest of our stockholders before, during and after any change in control transaction by providing them with security in the event their employment is terminated or materially changed following a change in control.
+The agreements generally provide for a lump sum payment of a prorated portion of the executive's target bonus for the year of termination, an amount equal to two times (or three times in the case of the Chief Executive Officer) the sum of the executive's annual base salary, and the average bonus received by the executive for three full fiscal years preceding the change in control, as well as the continuation of benefits for two years (or three years in the case of the Chief Executive Officer) following a qualifying termination.
+The agreements also provide for immediate vesting of equity awards in the event of a change in control followed by a qualifying termination but do not provide for any 280G excise tax gross-ups.
+The change in control agreements renew annually unless we provide notice of our intent not to renew.
 The Compensation Committee believes these terms are reasonable and consistent with market practice.
-The Compensation Committee periodically reviews the change in control agreements and obtains updated industry benchmarking advice from FW Cook to assist in determining whether any modifications to the agreements are necessary or whether the Company should permit renewal.
+The Compensation Committee periodically reviews the change in control agreements and obtains updated industry benchmarking advice from FW Cook to assist in determining whether any modifications to the agreements are necessary or whether we should